IMMC-UWaterloo/ARCGen-Python/README.md

 # ARCGen-Python - Arc-length Response Corridor Generation

-ARCGen-Python is a port of the original [ARCGen for MATLAB] (https://github.com/IMMC-UWaterloo/ARCGen).
+ARCGen-Python is a port of the original [ARCGen for MATLAB](https://github.com/IMMC-UWaterloo/ARCGen).
 The python version of ACRGen is not updated as regularly as as MATLAB source code.

 Biofidelity response corridors are commonly used to assess the performance of surrogates such as computational models or anthropomorphic test devices while capturing the variability of experimental data.
 ARCGen represents a generalized method for computing response corridors and the characteristic average of experimental data capable of accommodating most types of input signals, including experimental data that is time-based, cross-variable, non-monotonic, and/or hysteretic.